MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 PhantomAlias produces the signal.
 It produces none of the correlating ones.
 The thread didn't start from the region.
 The memory was never RWX.
 No unsigned module loaded.
 The parent process is whatever you injected into.

 Scanners that hard-flag every private-exec region without correlation do catch this.
 There are some.
 They produce enough false positives that customers turn those rules off.

+None of this means the technique is invisible — only that the noise floor for its one tell is high.
+Below are the places it does cleanly fail.

 ## Where it breaks